 Scout Saturday Guided Programs

 Themed programs especially for Scout groups are available on selected Saturdays during the school year.
 Some programs are "requirement-oriented" while others are "background-oriented," enabling Scouts to continue work on their own.
-Blue Jay has several virtual programs suitable for Scouts to offer via Zoom or Google Meet.
-There is no fee for these programs.
-Once we are back to offering "in person" Scout Saturday group programs on selected Saturdays, a schedule will be available here!
+There is no fee for these programs but pre-registration is required.

 Many of you are already familiar with the Blue Jay Overnight Lodge, an environmental education overnight facility.
 If you have a Lodge reservation for this school year, consider inviting an older or younger Scout group to partner with you (the Lodge sleeps 36).
 Not only does that share expenses, but mentoring is a very important part of Scouting philosophy.
 If you aren’t familiar with the Overnight Lodge, you can learn more about it here.
 Remember: Reservations can be made on a rolling reservation basis up to a year in advance (e.g., October 2021 was open for reservation on October 1, 2020), so call early to get your desired date!

 This statewide shoreline litter pickup takes place annually in October on a Saturday from 9 a.m.–noon (check Programs & Events, Major Events tab for more info/date).
 Your group's community service work would have the double benefit of protecting wildlife and Raleigh's drinking water supply.
 You will be provided with work gloves and trash bags.
 Scouts should wear long pants and closed-toe shoes.
 Sunscreen, bug spray and a hat are a plus.
 Call 919-870-4330 after August 1, 2021 to register your group for the October Big Sweep.